geshan/geshan.github.com/posts/2018-09-29-7-practical-steps-to-land-your-first-tech-job.md

 > Going to a usually free meetup is beneficial in many ways, you learn new things by listening to people, you can network and build useful relationships.

 Don't underestimate the power of meeting people in the flesh or virtually in these COVID times.
+That can be a gateway to great [developer jobs](https://jooble.org/jobs-developer).

 So you are asking why would this person refer me?
 Right?
 The answer is simple `Many companies have referral bonus`.
 If they refer you and you get selected, get the job, complete your probation they get a certain sum of money.
 A win-win situation for all you, the referrer, and the company.
 Email, then call and ask for a coffee meeting is recommended before asking for a job referral.
 Of course not to mention you should have an amazing CV.